DGABzd/DGABzd/README.md

 - 🔭 I’m currently working at Discord Bots
 - ⚡ I like to play osu and counter strike.
+- 🍰 My native language is Spanish but I also know English.

 #### 😎 Top Technologies